 Nutrition in Seattle's mission is to empower people to make the time to learn about nutrition now, so they can discover their optimal nutrition and lifestyle to live and feel their best for years to come.

-The vision of Nutritoin in Seattle is nutrition knowledge will bring awareness to one's needs, create intentional action, and decrease stress.
+The vision of Nutritoin in Seattle is nutrition knowledge will bring awareness to one's needs, create intentional action, and increase wellness.

 My knowledge of nutrition was very limited growing up.
 I thought nutrition was eating the cheapest low fat food that tasted palatable.
 I also did not know refined sugar, processed foods, many conventionally grown foods, and over the counter and prescription medications can wreak havoc on the body especially to the digestive system, microbiome and gut flora.

 Shopping for food was not my forte, and I had limited cooking and nutrition knowledge.
 I liked the convenience of quick and easy food to make and eat because this gave me more time for sports and other activities, so I ended up eating a lot of prepackaged, ready to eat foods, or microwavable foods.
 These processed foods are often filled with a lot of refined sugar, high fructose corn syrup, other harmful food additives and ingredients, and are exposed to toxic chemicals in the farming and production process.
 Over time this took a toll on my body.

 Learning about nutrition changed my relationship with food.
 As I began to understand what I was putting into my body, how my body absorbs and uses what I eat, and the long term harm that sugar, processed foods, and foods grown with chemicals and toxins can do to the body, I discovered a deep respect and purpose for food, and what I put on and into my body.